0409 661 342 contact@cooeetours.com.au Brisbane HQ

 The Great Ocean Road is the world's largest war memorial.
 It was built between 1919 and 1932 by approximately 3,000 returned soldiers from World War I who carved the road along rugged coastal cliffs using picks, shovels, and explosives.
 The project — championed by Howard Hitchcock, known as the "Father of the Road" — provided employment for returning servicemen while creating a permanent memorial to the fallen.
 Workers were paid ten shillings and sixpence per eight-hour day and lived in tent camps that moved along with the road.
 The Memorial Arch at Eastern View, first erected in 1939, marks the gateway.
 The road was added to the Australian National Heritage List in 2011.

 Yes — Kennett River on Grey River Road is one of Australia's best wild koala spotting locations.
 The roadside eucalyptus trees are home to a large wild koala population, and visitors typically see 15–30 koalas during daytime visits.
 Look up into the tree forks for sleeping or feeding koalas.
+Melba Gully near Lavers Hill is a quieter alternative with koalas in a cool-temperate rainforest setting.
 The area also attracts rainbow lorikeets, king parrots, and sulphur-crested cockatoos.
 All Cooee Tours Great Ocean Road packages include dedicated koala spotting stops with extended photo time.

 The Great Ocean Road is spectacular year-round, with each season offering unique experiences.
 Summer (December–February) provides warm 20–25°C weather for beach swimming and surfing.
 Autumn (March–May) brings mild temperatures, fewer crowds, and colourful Otway foliage.
 Winter (June–August) is prime whale-watching season with southern right whales at Warrnambool.
 Spring (September–November) delivers wildflower blooms, pleasant temperatures, and baby wildlife.
 To avoid peak crowds at the Twelve Apostles during summer, visit before 8 am or after 4 pm.

-In March 2023, the Federal Court of Australia formally recognised the Eastern Maar peoples as the traditional owners of over 8,500 square kilometres of land in south-western Victoria, including the Twelve Apostles and the Shipwreck Coast.
-The Gadubanud (King Parrot) people are the traditional custodians of the Otway Ranges.
-The Wadawurrung people hold custodianship of the eastern sections near Torquay and the Surf Coast.
+In March 2023, the Federal Court of Australia formally recognised the Eastern Maar peoples as the Traditional Owners of over 8,500 square kilometres of land in south-western Victoria, including the Twelve Apostles and the Shipwreck Coast.
+The Gadubanud (King Parrot) people are the Traditional Custodians of the Otway Ranges.
+The Wadawurrung peoples hold custodianship of the eastern sections near Torquay and the Surf Coast.
 These communities have maintained deep spiritual and cultural connections to this country for tens of thousands of years.
 Cooee Tours acknowledges and respects these ongoing connections.

 Absolutely.
 The Great Ocean Road offers family-friendly experiences including safe supervised swimming beaches at Apollo Bay and Lorne, easy walking tracks with accessible viewing platforms at the Twelve Apostles and Loch Ard Gorge, wildlife spotting at Kennett River (children love the koalas and parrots), rock pool exploration, and the Otway Fly Treetop Walk (popular with children aged 5+).
 Supervise children carefully near cliff edges — many lookouts have low barriers.
 Cooee Tours family packages include child-appropriate pacing with snack breaks and engaging, educational commentary.